Fair Document Valuation in LLM Summaries via Shapley Values: Numerical Results

 \item \textbf{Equal Attribution:} This baseline splits the full-set value uniformly across documents, i.e., all documents in $S_q$ get equal attribution $\hat{\phi}^{\mathrm{Equ}}_i(q)=v(q,A(q,S_q))/|S_q|$.
 This baseline is simple to apply in practice, similar in spirit to Cloudflare’s pay-per-crawl approach~\citep{cloudflare2025}.

 \item \textbf{Relevance-Weighted Attribution:} This baseline allocates $v(q,A(q,S_q))$ proportionally to the relevance score between the query and each document:

 \squishend

 These two simple rules are costless to compute but can introduce substantial bias, as their assigned document values deviate widely from the fair values defined by Shapley.
 Such comparisons are crucial because platforms must weigh fairness against computational feasibility.
-In practice, a simple rule such as equal attribution can appear attractive for its negligible cost, as in Cloudflare’s pay-per-crawl model~\citep{cloudflare2025}, yet understanding how large the fairness loss is essential for responsible design.
+In practice, a simple rule such as equal attribution can appear attractive for its negligible cost, as in Cloudflare’s pay-per-crawl model~\citep{cloudflare2025}, yet understanding the magnitude of the fairness loss is essential for responsible design.

 Table~\ref{tab:accuracy_efficiency} quantifies this fairness–efficiency trade-off.
 Panel A reports attribution accuracy relative to the exact Shapley baseline, together with normalized computation cost (where 1 corresponds to the cost of computing all 255 subsets).
 Panel B displays the corresponding results for Cluster Shapley across different clustering diameters $\epsilon$, listed from coarse to fine (high $\epsilon$ to low), highlighting how accuracy improves as computational investment increases.